 Monday: Zion National Park hiking followed by Dutch oven dinner, campfire and stargazing

-Tuesday: Clean up, pack up and head to your camp of choice in Capitol Reef (this is a bit far from the Base Camps, so I recommend a camp with easy access to Capitol Reef National Park – fortunately it’s Utah’s most underrated national park and less populated than the others) to set up camp and enjoy an evening around the campfire.
+Tuesday: Clean up, pack up and head to your camp of choice in Capitol Reef.
+Capitol Reef is a bit far from our Base Camps, so I recommend finding a camp with easy access to Capitol Reef National Park.
+Fortunately, it’s Utah’s most underrated national park and less crowded.
+Set up camp and enjoy an evening around the campfire.

 Saturday: Canyonlands National Park hiking, mountain biking or off-roading.
 (Consider opting-in some rock climbing and canyoneering.)

-Sunday: Clean up, pack up, stop by Dead Horse Point for a final view of inspiration, and head home with memories to last a lifetime.
+Sunday: Finally, clean up, pack up, stop by Dead Horse Point for a final view of inspiration, and head home with memories to last a lifetime.